 It allows you to fulfil your obligations as an employer

 As an employer, you do have a certain responsibility to pay attention to people’s health and well-being.
 Driving employees into the ground with long hours and constant pressure doesn’t serve you or them well in the long run.
 Demonstrate to employees that you regard holidays as a priority by reminding them when they still have holiday left to take (the latest HR software systems make it easy for both individuals and their managers to keep track of how much holiday time is left).
 Make sure you don’t send out mixed messages – encouraging people to take holidays but then making it difficult for them to do so because of pressing workloads or tight deadlines.
 And of course make sure you walk the talk.
 If employees see leaders and managers taking regular holidays, they are much more likely to feel that it’s acceptable to do so too.

 One action to take this week: Are people in your team taking their full holiday entitlement?
-Get an overview of how much annual leave has been taken and how much is still due – so that you can encourage people to book their time off and plan for resourcing while they are away.
+Get an overview of how much annual leave has been taken and how much is still due with an absence management software – so that you can encourage people to book their time off and plan for resourcing while they are away.